lightly-ai/lightly/docs/source/getting_started/active_learning.rst

 **Important:** The predictions need to be in the same order as the filenames in the list returned by the `ActiveLearningAgent`.

+Next, create a scorer object depending on your task (see :ref:`lightly-active-learning-scorers` below).
-For classification, the predictions need to be in a numpy array and normalized, such that the rows sum to one.
-Then, create a scorer object like so:
+For instance, for classification, the predictions need to be in a numpy array and normalized, such that the rows sum to one:

 .. code-block:: Python